jesusvillota/TA_Time_Series_Methods/README.md

 - Materials are designed to be comprehensive references, not just live session materials
 - All code is extensively commented
 - Jupyter notebooks provide interactive learning with step-by-step explanations
-- Stata `.do` files in `sessions/do_file/` contain comprehensive empirical applications
+- Stata `.do` files in `dofiles/` contain comprehensive empirical applications
 - Students can work at their own pace and revisit materials as needed
-- Archived notebooks are available in `sessions/archive/` for reference

 ## Contact